 See Additional Information for:

 ITS offers the following three levels of software support:

 Level 1: Full Support

 These software applications are fully supported by ITS.
 Supported applications have few or no known incompatibilities with Mason’s computing environment.
-Every effort will be made by ITS to find a solution to problems within applications.
+Efforts will be made by ITS to find a solution to problems within applications.
 This may include remote help for support or additional assistance from the vendor.
 ITS staff receives training in these applications as appropriate.

-Level 2: Limited Support or ITS Provisioned-Only
+Level 2: Limited Support

-ITS may provide these software applications via Software Center, JAMF, or other end-point management systems.
+ITS may provide these software applications via Software Center, JAMF, or other endpoint management systems.
 ITS staff may assist users in installing the application for supported operating systems.
-ITS staff have not necessarily received training on the application and do not support the functional operation of the application, but will refer users to self-support sites, Mason instructors, vendors, or departmental support when known.
+ITS staff have not necessarily received training on the application and do not support the functional operation of the application but will refer users to self-support sites, Mason instructors, vendors, or departmental support when known.